ipa320/araig_test_stack/araig_utils/README.md

 - PATH2BAG: path to the directory containing bag file
 - dir: directory where to same frames and videos
 - rosws: your ros workspace
+- rosdir: by default = ~/.ros, change if you have other path to ROS_HOME

 2. Run the script *export_video.sh*